 - Monitoring second waves of infection

-- US hotspots, state reopening dates, infections, hospitalizations and deaths
+- US hotspots, state reopening dates, doctor visits, infections, hospitalizations and deaths

 - Developed and developing world infection time series by country

 - Stimulus impact on credit and equity valuations

 - Special focus: COVID and the unfunded obligations of US states

 - Special focus: what are the ECB and European Governments doing?

 - Special focus: A long history of market bottoms